 In summary, in this paper we have proposed:

-Proposal of the AxisProjection method that can replace the existing spatio-temporal analysis method.
+An AxisProjection method that can replace the existing spatio-temporal analysis method.

-APNet proposal using AxisProjection method and evaluation of 10 feature mixers.
+APNet using AxisProjection method and evaluation of 10 feature mixers.

-Suggest a loss function so that the notch of PPG can be learned and analyze the importance of the input pixel using the BBM method.
+A loss function so that the notch of PPG can be learned and analyze the importance of the input pixel using the BBM method.

 In this study, the concept of AxisProjection method, a new spatiotemporal analysis method, was proposed.
 The AxisProjection method has the advantage of using less memory by converting a 3D shape into a 2D shape.
-In addition, APNet using the AxisProjection method was proposed, and comparative evaluation was performed through 10 feature mixers to obtain good performance in APNet.
+In addition, APNet using the AxisProjection method was proposed, and a comparative evaluation was performed through 10 feature mixers to obtain good performance in APNet.
 Blood flow in the face of a person has a high correlation with respect to the nose and tends to flow from arteries to capillaries.
 Therefore, it is possible to extract physiological characteristic information from each block divided into H, W, and T, and excellent results can be obtained if each physiological characteristic information is well extracted.

 In addition, we proposed a new loss function that PPG's notch can learn.
 Notch is an important biomarker that can detect LVET (Left Ventricular Ejection Time) and blood pressure.
 Existing PPG research tends to focus on heartbeat only, and notch, an important biomarker of PPG, is considered.
 As there is a tendency to not be able to do this, we tried to solve this problem, and after learning, it was confirmed that malar and forehead were recognized as important parts of learning through BBM analysis.

 The rPPG task requires various physiological knowledge, and it is not easy to apply it.
 From the point of view of comparative evaluation of the rPPG algorithm, a standardized evaluation method is not yet prepared, and the dataset used in some prominent papers is inaccessible.
 In this study, the goal was to infer accurate PPG in a short time using the AxisProjection method, and the V4V dataset was selected due to the problem of not being able to access multiple datasets.
-In the case of V4V data, only the train data was disclosed, and validate data could not be obtained, so the training data was divided and used for learning and evaluation.
-In future research, we will improve the performance of the proposed AxisProjection method and create a general-purpose model using various data. do.
+In the case of V4V data, only the train data was disclosed, and validation data could not be obtained, so the training data was divided and used for learning and evaluation.
+In future research, we will improve the performance of the proposed AxisProjection method and create a general-purpose model using various data.
 In addition, we intend to propose a baseline for the rPPG method by comparing and evaluating several representative deep learning-based models with the same dataset and the same evaluation metric.

 Supplementary Materials: The following supporting information can be downloaded at: www.mdpi.com/xxx/s1, Figure S1: title; Table S1: title; Video S1: title.